Easy Lower Back Yoga for Beginners

 3. Child’s Pose (Balasana) (Yellow)

-Why it helps: This restorative pose stretches the lower back and glutes, calming the body and ideal for easy back pain yoga.
+Why it helps: This restorative pose stretches the lower back and glutes, calming the body—ideal for gentle back relief.

 How to do it: